Our Impact Model

 We value the experiences of students and want to ‘give back’ by providing work experience opportunities for students in design-related fields.

-So far we have had two work experience students in 2018, and another two in 2019.
+So far we have had two work experience students in 2018, and four in 2019.

 We support both members of our team and associates – brilliant individual contractors who excel in graphic design, web design, content writing, animation, videography, illustration, and more.
 As an intersectional feminist design agency, we are passionate about supporting diverse individuals in everything that we do.